 This may happen depending on the need to use the space.

 Who are the resources for students in the residence halls?

 A Resident Advisor lives on each floor.
 These upper division students are attending Oxy and have faced many of the same issues as your students will be facing.
 Each living area has a Graduate Hall Coordinator (GHC) who lives in the hall.
 These professional staff members are not only working with students here at Oxy, but are getting higher degrees in their chosen fields.
-The GHCs are supervised by a Community Director, which is a full-time professional staff member who is responsible for the safety, community development, and supervision for multiple buildings.
-Meredith Mickaliger, is the Community Director for all first year buildings.
-The central office for Residential Education and Housing Services (REHS) department is located in Rangeview Hall.
+The GHCs are supervised by an Assistant Direcotr, which is a full-time professional staff member with an advanced degree who is responsible for the safety, community development, and supervision of multiple buildings.
+The central office for Residential Education and Housing Services (REHS) department is located in Berkus Hall.
 Office hours are from 8 a.m.-5 p.m. and the office phone number is (323) 259-2531.
-In the event of an emergency, there is always a REHS professional staff member on-call collaborates with Campus Safety officers.
+In the event of an emergency, there is always an REHS professional staff member on-call that collaborates with Campus Safety officers to ensure student safety.